-Shareholders and Witan Wisdom scheme members have the opportunity to be notified by email when the Witan Pacific Annual Report and Accounts, Half Year Reports and other formal communications are available on the Company's website instead of receiving printed copies by post.
+Shareholders have the opportunity to be notified by email when the Witan Pacific Annual Report and Accounts, Half Year Reports and other formal communications are available on the Company's website instead of receiving printed copies by post.
 This reduces the costs to the Company as well as having an environmental benefit in the reduction of paper, printing, energy and water usage.

-If you have not already elected to receive e-communications from the Company and now wish to do so, please contact one of the following depending on whether you hold shares in your own name (see 1. below) or hold shares through the Witan Wisdom scheme (see 2. below):
+If you have not already elected to receive e-communications from the Company and now wish to do so, please contact: